yoannchb-pro/MoodleGPT/README.md

 ## Webstore

-Find it one the webstore "MoodleGPT"
+Find it on the chrome webstore "MoodleGPT"

 ## Summary